hydna/hydna-text/introduction.md

 - `[:port]` is the port on which connections are established (default: 80, you should typically never need to specify a different port).
 - `[/stream address]` address of the *stream* that is being opened.
-Addresses are represented as 32-bit integers (default: 1).
+Addresses are decimal integers in the range 1-4294967295 (default: 1).

+Streams can be opened in different *modes* depending on what connecting clients plan -- or are allowed to -- do over them:

+- Read
+- Write
+- Emit

 ### Behaviors

 Behaviors are one of the pillarstones of Hydna and can be used to set up rules for how Hydna should behave when streams are opened or when signals are dispatched.
+While the most typical use-cases can be run without involving behaviours, they can be used to unlock great control and enhancement.

+Every account on Hydna has a behaviour-instance associated with it.

 Standard library.
 Plugins.